JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

 ## Data Used for the Ecoregions Map:

-This map uses a raster provided by the US Forestry Service, delineating the ecoregions of the US.
+This map uses a raster provided by the US Forest Service, delineating the ecoregions of the US.

 ## Steps to Build the Ecoregions Map: